 Meals: B, L

-After breakfast, the day begins with a roughly 2.5‑hour drive out of Tbilisi and a guest lecture by a local expert—offering insight into Georgia’s security landscape and recent conflicts as the route heads toward central Georgia.
-Stop first in Tserovani IDP Village to meet residents displaced by the 2008 war and learn how they have rebuilt their lives through small businesses and community initiatives, then visit the nearby Ikorta artisan studio, where women artisans introduce the techniques of cloisonné enamel (minankari) jewelry and invite you to try a hands-on workshop.
-Continue into the countryside to Kurko Woods, the rustic retreat of former President Giorgi Margvelashvili, for an informal meeting and conversation amid gardens, horses, homemade spirits, and a relaxed Georgian meal.
-Later, travel on to Mtskheta, the ancient capital and UNESCO World Heritage Site at the confluence of the Kura and Aragvi rivers, to explore its historic streets and deep Christian heritage, including a visit to the 11th-century Svetitskhoveli Cathedral, renowned for its frescoed interior, monumental architecture, and veneration as the burial place of Christ’s mantle.
+After breakfast, the day begins with a roughly 2.5‑hour drive out of Tbilisi and a guest lecture by a local expert en route.
+Stop first in Tserovani IDP Village to meet residents displaced by the 2008 war and learn how they have rebuilt their lives through small businesses and community initiatives, such as the Ikorta artisan studio, where women artisans introduce the techniques of cloisonné enamel (minankari) jewelry.
+Continue into the countryside to the rustic retreat of former Georgian politician, for an informal meeting and conversation amid gardens, horses, homemade spirits, and a relaxed Georgian meal.
+Later, travel on to Mtskheta, the ancient capital and UNESCO World Heritage Site at the confluence of the Kura and Aragvi rivers, to explore its historic streets and deep Christian heritage, including a visit to the 11th-century Svetitskhoveli Cathedral, renowned for its monumental architecture, surviving frescoes and veneration as the burial place of Christ’s mantle.
 In the late afternoon, make the return drive to Tbilisi for dinner at a local restaurant.

 Overnight: Marriott Tbilisi or similar